 Meaning

-“We all remember where we were and we all remember what we were doing.
+In the quote “We all remember where we were and we all remember what we were doing.
 I had a brother in New York, an uncle, lots of friends in New York.
-It made me angry, it made me sad what could I do.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+It made me angry, it made me sad what could I do.,” the emphasis is on friendship.
+It highlights the thought that meaningful bonds require openness while implying that shared moments build loyalty.

 Theme